 While working in the Fiorano environment, the errors and warnings occurred are displayed in the Problems view.
 For example, when an Event Process containing errors is saved, the errors are displayed in the Problems view.

 To display Problems view, navigate through Window > Show View > Other > General > Problems.

 By default, the problems are grouped by their severity level.
 The grouping can be selected using the Group By menu in the drop-down present at the upper-right part of the Problems panel.

 Problems view can also be configured to show the warnings and errors associated with a particular resource or group of resources.
 This is done using the Configure Contents option in the drop-down menu.

 Additionally, you can add multiple filters to the Problems view and enable or disable them as required.
 Filters can either be additive (any problem that satisfies at least one of the enabled filters will be shown) or exclusive (only problems that satisfy all of the filters will be shown).

 The Error Log view captures all the warnings and errors logged in the Fiorano environment.
 The underlying log file (.log) is stored in the .metadata subdirectory of the workspace.
 The Error Log view is available under Window > Show View > Other > General > Error Log.

 Figure 6: Error Log view

-Services which are available only in the Service Repository can be used for composing event processes in eStudio.
-Services can be imported from or exported to a file system or a Fiorano ESB Server from the Service Repository.
+Microservices which are available only in the Service Repository can be used for composing event processes in eStudio.
+Microservices can be imported from or exported to a file system or a Fiorano ESB Server from the Service Repository.

 To open this view, navigate through Window > Show View > Other > Fiorano > Service Repository.